 The profusion of artificial intelligence (AI) technologies and its existentially consequential impact will leave no domain unturned.
 Envisioning a new productivity frontier, premonitions of change through AI have largely been proclaimed through its potential economic impact.
-AI could add up to $4.4 trillion annually to the global economy, according to McKinsey report published in June 2023.
+AI could add up to $4.4 trillion annually to the global economy, according to a McKinsey report published in June 2023.
 However, an area of impact that remains chronically overlooked is humanitarian action.
 What is the role of AI and technology in tackling humanitarian challenges?

 In this exclusive interview with Fabio Richter, we discuss the future of humanitarian technology, the role of charitable giving, and how his unique background has inspired him to use technology in the global public interest.
 Fabio shares his thoughts on role models and provides recommendations on how non-profits can use technology to amplify their missions.

 Fabio is the Founder of the Hot Meal Challenge, a viral fundraising campaign to tackle the United Kingdom’s rampant cost of living crisis by donating hot meals to food insecure homes.
-The Hot Meal Challenge is an emergency appeal in partnership with Sufra, leading London-based food poverty charity, where Gen Z’s nominate each other to donate hot meals.
+The Hot Meal Challenge is an emergency appeal in partnership with Sufra, a leading London-based food poverty charity, where Gen Z’s nominate each other to donate hot meals.
 Under the patronage of Lord Woolley of Woodford, Fabio created the challenge to raise awareness about the damming effects of hunger on social isolation and mental well-being.

 My first work experience was in the flavour and fragrance industry.
 Whilst studying at King’s College London, I joined Givaudan’s (SWX:GIVN) digital strategy and innovation team to reinvent how perfumers formulate new fragrances.
 Working at the world’s largest flavour and fragrance company to witness how AI can be used to complement century-old craftsmanship mostly reliant on intuition was uniquely fascinating.
 This foundational experience shaped my current views on technology.
 Seeing first-hand how passionate creatives clash with numerically minded data scientists taught me how technology can be a unifying force between different disciplines.
 Once the perfumers understood that the AI-based scent creation tool would replace tedious note-keeping on spreadsheets to elevate their craftsmanship, everyone was on board.
 Internalizing the necessity for technology to honour human needs made me want to learn more about the role of innovation to promote human agency.
 So I enrolled at the London School of Economics for a Master’s degree to explore this.